charles-d-burton/terraform-microservice/README.md

 $ terraform apply
 ```

 Once this step finished you should have a full infrastructure deployed and ready to use.
 This includes Application Load Balancers, a Docker Cluster(ECS), Logging with Cloudwatch, Application Autoscaling for the containers, Systems Autoscaling with Spot Fleet, a VPC, all the required networking components in a VPC, and all the necessary permissions and security groups to wire the components together.
+Additionally it creates a user with restricted API access to an S3 bucket then assigns that user's information as environment variables to the container(s).

 ### Build the Application
 To build the application